 Best Players: Cristiano Ronaldo (OVR 91), Bruno Fernandes (OVR 88), Paul Pogba (OVR 87)

 Wage Budget: £629,000

-World-renown Manchester United have won 20 Premier league titles to go along with 3 Champions League trophies.
+World-renown Manchester United have won 20 Premier league titles to go along with three Champions League trophies.
 However, since Sir Alex Ferguson retirement, the Red Devils have failed to live up to the expectations the fans bestow on them.

-The return of Cristiano Ronaldo and the signings of Jason Sancho and Raphael Varane show that they mean business, but only time will tell if it’s enough to bring back the glory days.
+The return of Cristiano Ronaldo and the signings of Jason Sancho and Raphaël Varane show that they mean business, but only time will tell if it’s enough to bring back the glory days.

 For those less familiar with FIFA titles, the attraction of Cristiano Ronaldo alone makes United ideal for beginners.
-The frontman is supported by two electric English wide men in Marcus Rashford and Jason Sancho who provide the pace and excitement in attack.
+The frontman is supported by two electric English wide-men in Marcus Rashford and Jason Sancho, who provide the pace and excitement in attack.

 Attack: 89, Midfield: 83, Defence: 85

-Best Players: Lionel Messi (OVR 93), Kylian Mbappé (OVR 91), Neymar Jr. (OVR 91)
+Best Players: Lionel Messi (OVR 93), Kylian Mbappé (OVR 91), Neymar Jr (OVR 91)

 Transfer Budget: £137 million

 Paris Saint-Germain completed the impossible this summer: luring Lionel Messi away from Barcelona.
 They also added Gianluigi Donnarumma, Sergio Ramos, and Achraf Hakimi in a sweep of world-class talent.